Relaxed-Theme/brackets-theme-relaxed/README.md

-# brackets-theme-relaxed
+# Relaxed Theme for Brackets

-Some people requested a Brackets Version of the Relaxed Theme.
+Some people requested a [Brackets](http://brackets.io/) version of the Relaxed Theme.

 ## Help wanted